 When dealing with skunks, noise and light are highly effective deterrent measures.
 Female skunks select den sites that are quiet and dark because they offer her a sense of security for her young.
 Therefore, introducing noise and light to the site will encourage her to seek an alternate den site.
 Place a battery-powered radio tuned to an all-talk station near the den.
 You can also place a battery-powered light shining towards the den and go out several times a day and make noise.
 These methods will disturb the skunk and make her feel less secure and more likely to move out.

-The most effective exclusion technique is the installation of an L-shaped galvanized screen around the perimeter of the porch or shed but leaving the entrance/exit hole open.
-To do this dig a one foot deep by one foot wide trench around the perimeter and place the screen in the trench to form a backwards ‘L’.
+The most effective exclusion technique is the installation of an L-shaped galvanized screen around the perimeter of the porch or shed, but leaving the entrance/exit hole open.
+To do this dig a one-foot-deep by one-foot-wide trench around the perimeter and place the screen in the trench to form an ‘L’.
 The base of the ‘L’ should be at least eight inches wide.
 Fit the screen tightly against the building then fill the trench in with dirt.